ClarkFu007/TPLO/README.md

 ## 📚 Citation

-If you want to use our code, please cite as
+If you find our work helpful, please consider citing:
 ```bibtex
 @article{fu2025pruning,
   title={Pruning Weights but Not Truth: Safeguarding Truthfulness While Pruning LLMs},